pyiron/ironflow/README.md

 gui.draw()
 ```

+The main screen for ironflow is used to build/run/save/load graphical pyiron workflows.
-In addition to manipulating the gui with buttons in the toolbar, you can:
+In addition to manipulating the gui with buttons in the toolbar (hover the cursor over buttons for more info), you can:
 - Look at a node's IO values by clicking on it (which selects it)
 - Deselect things by clicking on empty space
 - See a richer representation of the node by clicking its `SHOW` button